Armenia’s tech sector receives strong boost from Russian migrants

 Armenia hosts around 500 active startups today.
 A dozen local funds and a few business angel networks are there to cover the funding needs of the best ones at the initial stage.
 Mature Armenian startups are often backed by international VCs after they move abroad – essentially to the USA – to gain traction.

 Some Armenia-focused funds have received support from foreign LPs, both private and institutional.
-These include Tim Draper and One Way Ventures, which invested in SmartGate VC while World Bank and UNDP backed Granatus funds.
+These include Tim Draper and One Way Ventures, which invested in SmartGate VC, while the World Bank and UNDP backed Granatus funds.

 This ecosystem has given rise to several globally recognised companies, closely connected to the US market.
 The unicorns Picsart and ServiceTitan either originated in Armenia or were founded by Armenians.

 The industry received an unexpected boost in 2022, as cohorts of Russian and Belarusian fled the war and political repression in their home country.
-Some 20,000 techies settled in Armenia, allowing local companies to hire highly-skilled IT workers.
+Some 20,000 techies settled in Armenia, allowing local companies to hire highly skilled IT workers.
 Meanwhile, Russian or ex-Russian tech companies – including such big ones as Miro, Nvidia, Sber and Yandex – established development facilities in Armenia.

 The tech landscape in Armenia also benefits from a supportive diaspora.
-Estimated at 5 to 10 million Armenians residing outside the country, this diaspora provides expertise, connections, and investments.
+Estimated at 5mn to 10mn Armenians residing outside the country, this diaspora provides expertise, connections and investments.

-Thus, Noubar Afeyan, an American-Canadian inventor and billionaire who co-founded Moderna, has backed the Foundation for Armenian Science and Technology (FAST) and its angel network.
-Armen Aghajanyan, principal scientist of AI research at Meta, is guiding the development of an AI institute in Armenia, while Sam and Sylva Simonian sponsored the TUMO technology and design education programme as well as a computer science programme at the American University of Armenia.
+Thus Noubar Afeyan, an American-Canadian inventor and billionaire who co-founded Moderna, has backed the Foundation for Armenian Science and Technology (FAST) and its angel network.
+Armen Aghajanyan, principal scientist of AI research at Meta, is guiding the development of an AI institute in Armenia, while Sam and Sylva Simonian have sponsored the TUMO technology and design education programme as well as a computer science programme at the American University of Armenia.

 “Armenians are known for their strong sense of community.
 This cultural trait extends to the tech sector: they actively support one another through mentorship, investment and business partnerships,” explains technology investor and entrepreneur Alexander Smbatyan.
 “But the diaspora also contributes to cross-fertilising ecosystems and cultures across the world, stimulating Armenians’ creativity and favoring their successes.”

 Supportive measures from the government in the field of science and technology include tax exemptions for startups and reduced income tax rates for employees in the IT industry.
-State funding of science has almost doubled since 2018, reaching some 25 billion AMD (nearly $65 million) in 2022.
+State funding of science has almost doubled since 2018, reaching some AMD25bn (nearly $65mn) in 2022.

 While spending just 0.3% of its GDP on R&D, Armenia aspires to become a globally-integrated tech hub.
 FAST believes Armenia can be “among the top five data science and artificial intelligence innovator countries” around 2040.